-Nobody wants to do it, most of us ignore it, but the service-station check is as essential to car ownership as flossing is to your teeth.
+Nobody wants to do it, most of us ignore it, but the service-station self check is as essential to car ownership as flossing is to your teeth.
 Without it you will spend more on fuel, tyres and repairs, and are likely to end up back at the mechanic for your next service sooner than you’d hoped.

-The reason why these checks in between services are so important is your car will experience some level of wear and tear during the six to 12 months between seeing your mechanic.
+The reason why these checks in between car servicing are so important is your car will experience some level of wear and tear during the six to 12 months between seeing your mechanic.
 Tyre pressures will reduce, globes can blow, your air-conditioning might not be used (especially during winter) and your wipers can get dirty.
 As things wear further, they will inevitably cost you money unnecessarily and could lead to a costly repair.

 Take our customer Sharon.
 Sharon took her 2006 Subaru to a workshop complaining of a loss of power, as her car wouldn’t exceed 40km per hour.
 The workshop misdiagnosed the problem as a blocked exhaust and charged her $1,200 for the privilege.
 She then tried us who found two blown brake light globes and replaced them for $8 — fixing the problem.
-A simple regular check of her lights would have picked this up.
+A simple regular self check of her lights would have picked this up.

 - Tyres — 2008 Toyota Corolla: Ran on average 12psi below specifications, resulting in an average $40 per month extra on fuel and reduced the life of the tyres by 50%, replacing them for $480, 18 months sooner than expected.